s-Hale/file-tree/README.md

-## demo
+## Tree

-demonstrates filter and sorting methods in React.

-Styled with Flexbox, tested with Enzyme/Jest.
+A file tree with show/hide and sorting functionality.

-* clone the repo using link above
+- clone the repo using link above
-* run `npm i` to install, `npm t` to test and `npm start` to view.
+- run `npm i` to install, `npm t` to test and `npm start` to view.

-Credits: icons from [Flaticon](https://www.flaticon.com/), images from [Unsplash](https://unsplash.com/).